 Park City’s beautiful historic Main Street is lined with colourfully painted buildings housing everything from bars and restaurants to quaint shops and art galleries full of tempting local treasures, perfect to explore when you're taking a break from the mountain.

 And for those looking for a brand name bargain, Outlets Park City mall is a must-shop spot.
-Getting around is also a breeze, as you can hop on and off the free, zero-emission bio-diesel and electric buses that serve all the key spots in Park City.
+Getting around is also a breeze, in line with Park City’s sustainability mission, as you can hop on and off the free, zero-emission electric bio-diesel buses that serve all the key spots in Park City.

 - READ NEXT: The Best Ski Resorts in the World